cloudflare/pint/README.md

 ## Usage

-There are two modes it works in:
+There are three modes it works in:

 - CI PR linting
 - Ad-hoc linting of a selected files or directories